uxhawk/uxhawk.github.io/README.md

-# uxhawk.github.io
+# UX Hawk

 Welcome to my personal GitHub repo.
+Check out my portfolio [uxhawk.github.io](https://uxhawk.github.io/) to see the work I'm most proud of.

-# Wiki
+## Wiki
-Scope out my [wiki](https://github.com/uxhawk/uxhawk.github.io/wiki).
+If you have a second, check out my [wiki](https://github.com/uxhawk/uxhawk.github.io/wiki).
 You might learn something new.